 Visitors will be guided around some of the most important scientific sites of discovery at the University before entering the building in which Ernest Rutherford and his colleagues began the field of atomic physics.
-Inside the research room, you’ll be able to find out about Rutherford’s life and pioneering work and also discover the stories of other famous physicist who work in the building.
+Inside the research room, you’ll be able to find out about Rutherford’s life and pioneering work and also discover the stories of other famous physicists who worked in the building

 The exhibition is accessible only by pre booked guided tour tickets.

-All visitors will receive a complementary booklet of the University’s history.
+All visitors will receive a complimentary booklet of the University’s history.